How deep can a backyard pool be-3

 Remove debris from the pond

 One of the biggest mistakes many pond owners make is leaving debris in the pond to accumulate.
 Leaves, sticks and other organic debris should be removed from the duck pond regularly to prevent muck build-up and an unhealthy ecosystem.
-This can be done manually or with a pond vacuum designed specifically for ponds (note: if you decide on a vacuum attachment, read reviews online and pick one that’s suited for your pond size).
+This can be done manually or with a pond vacuum designed specifically for ponds (note: if you decide on a vacuum attachment, read feedbacks online and pick one that’s suited for your pond size).
 Once all debris is removed, skim off any floating debris using a fine net.

 Likewise, check underneath rocks and plants when removing debris to ensure that nothing gets trapped.
 There may also be weeds in the water that should be pulled and discarded while still wet.
 Lastly, look out for aluminum siding pieces or other “junk” thrown into the water that could harm your ducks – remove any foreign objects observed!